markdoc/docs/pages/docs/syntax.md

 {% /markdoc-example %}

-Similarly, to set a `class`, you can use the class syntax:
+To set a `class`, you can use class syntax:

 {% markdoc-example %}